input-output-hk/mithril/docs/root/manual/developer-docs/nodes/mithril-aggregator.md

   -h, --help  Print help
 ```

-Run 'era list' to list the supported eras embedded in the binary
+Run the 'era list' command to list the supported eras embedded in the binary:

 ```bash
 ./mithril-aggregator era list
 ```

-You should see something like
+You should see something like:

 ```bash
 Supported Eras: